awsdocs/aws-iot-docs/developerguide/authorizing-direct-aws.md

    When the device provides the thing name in its request to an AWS service, the credentials provider adds `credentials-iot:ThingName` and `credentials-iot:ThingTypeName` as context variables to the security token\.
 The credentials provider provides `credentials-iot:AwsCertificateId` as a context variable even if the device doesn't provide the thing name in the request\.
 You pass the thing name as the value of the `x-amzn-iot-thingname` HTTP request header\.

-   These three variables work for IAM policies only, not policies\.
+   These three variables work for IAM policies only, not AWS IoT Core policies\.

-1. Make sure that the user who performs the next step \(creating a role alias\) has permission to pass the newly created role to \.
+1. Make sure that the user who performs the next step \(creating a role alias\) has permission to pass the newly created role to AWS IoT Core\.
 The following policy gives both `iam:GetRole` and `iam:PassRole` permissions to an AWS user\.
 The `iam:GetRole` permission allows the user to get information about the role that you've just created\.
 The `iam:PassRole` permission allows the user to pass the role to another AWS service\.

    ```
    {